mobinakhalilzade/data-structure/built-in-js.md

 # 1: Arrays

 The most common data structure for a list of data in JS is array.
-The abil

 1. Arrays can accept any type of data.
 2. Elements always are accesible via their index.